SaaS Marketing Metrics To Die For!

 To calculate churn you simply input the number of customers you lost during the month and divide this number by the total number of customers you had at the beginning of the period.
 If your churn rate is high (e.g. over 30% a year) it is likely that new customers may not feel they are seeing the benefits they expected and/or they are not rapidly achieving success.

 This is why your on-boarding process needs to be designed to provide the necessary support and advice to allow users to quickly and easily begin to see the benefits of your SaaS product.
-Showing users how to customise your dashboard to better meet their needs can be the start of this process and using chat bots to answer common questions is another way to help users achieve success.
+Showing users how to customise your dashboard to better meet their needs can be the start of this process.
+Using chat bots to answer common questions is another way to help users achieve success.

 6. Gross Monthly Recurring Revenue (MRR) Churn Rate: